franvelasco/franvelasco.github.io/_posts/writing/2020-06-14-respect-your-teacher.md

 ---
 layout: post
-title:  Respect your teacher
+title:  Respect your teacher because respect
 date:   2020-06-14
 permalink: /post/respect-your-teacher/
-categories: General
+categories: Writing

 excerpt:	Everything you know has been taught to you.
 info-place:	Madrid, Spain